 The main appeal of the walk round Carisbrooke Castle is that children can run into the (dry) moat.
 There's no entrance fee to pay, but you still get a pretty good feel for the Castle and views across Carisbrooke.
 Resist the temptation to turn it into an educational outing by sharing facts about the Castle's history.

 If you want to visit inside the Castle, then you have to pay.
-It is worth considering English Heritage membership if you also place to visit Osborne House.
+It is worth considering English Heritage membership if you also plan to visit Osborne House.

 If you want to visit inside the Castle, then you have to pay.
-It is worth considering English Heritage membership if you also place to visit Osborne House.
+It is worth considering English Heritage membership if you also plan to visit Osborne House.

 2. Gurnard to Cowes, North Wight